Home Latest PDF of SBAC: Smarter Balanced Assessment Consortium

 Seals are a polar bears main source of protein.
 They are also another victim of global warming.
 With the sea ice melting earlier in the warmer springtime and forming later in the warmer winters, seals struggle with finding a safe place to raise their pups.
 As a result, their numbers are starting to drop, meaning they are also no longer a plentiful food source for the bears

 Read the attached passage and then answer this question about it.
-Choose the transition sentence that would Boost the links between the first and the second paragraph.
+Choose the transition sentence that would Strengthen the links between the first and the second paragraph.

 A .
 Polar bears are not the only ones having a difficult time finding food.
 B .
 There are many reasons why the polar bears are starving.